jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 # Introduction
 I wrote about __Large Language Models__ (LLMs) and __Generative AI__ (GenAI) in my previous [blog](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
 This blog will provide suggestions on how to invoke good results from LLMs and GenAI via [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering).

 I learned most of these prompt patterns from two online courses I recently audited: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) and [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
-There are many more resources available in [References](#References) at the bottom of this blog entry.
+There are many more resources available in the [References](#References) at the bottom of this blog entry.

-I will describe Prompt Engineering Patterns with descriptions and prompt examples.
-I will not provide GenAI results for the following reasons:
+I will describe Prompt Engineering Patterns with examples.
+I will not provide my GenAI generated results for the following reasons:
 * They will consume too much space if listed here.
-* Watchvcing GenAI generate responses will have a greater impact than reading my responses.
+* Watching GenAI generate responses in real time will have a greater impact than reading my responses.
 * Your responses and my responses will not be the same.
 GenAI results always vary, even with the same prompt.

 I recommend having an LLM/GenAI platform open as you read this.
 [ChatGPT](https://chatgpt.com/) provided by [OpenAI’s](https://openai.com/) offers paid subscriber and free ChatGPT options.
 I use the free version of ChatGPT, which requires a login.
 It can be created on the platform, or you can use other platform accounts, such as Google.
-While I’ll confirm my prompt examples in ChatGPT, I think most will work in other LLM/GenAI platforms as well.
+While I’ll confirm my prompt examples in ChatGPT, I think most will work in other [LLM/GenAI platforms](https://jhumelsine.github.io/2024/09/18/llm-genai.html) as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.
 And by all means, experiment as you follow along.

 # Prompt Engineering Basics
-LLMs model the relationships among words, technically tokens, based upon billions of examples from the internet.
+LLMs model the relationships among words, technically [tokens](https://en.wikipedia.org/wiki/Large_language_model#Tokenization), based upon billions of examples from the internet.

-When text is provided to an LLM’s prompt, GenAI uses the provided text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
-It adds this generated word to the text and repeats the process to generate the next most likely word.
+When text is provided in an LLM’s prompt, GenAI uses the provided text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
+It adds this generated word to the prompt text and repeats the process to generate the next most likely word.
 One doesn’t need to know the algorithmic details of how it does this.
 I don’t quite understand it myself.
-All one really needs to know is that the LLM is generating a series of the next most likely words using the text prompt as the seed.
+All one really needs to know is that the LLM is generating a series of the next most likely words using the initial text prompt as the seed.

 Enter a set of random words as a prompt, and GenAI will balk with a response indicating that it can’t do too much with random words.
-But give it something with contextual form, such as an request or a question, and it will build a response.
+But give it something with context, such as an request or a question, and it will build a response.

 # Good Prompt Basics
 The initial prompt is a conversation starter with the LLM/GenAI.
 Better prompts will elicit better responses from the LLM/GenAI.
 Prompting is communicating with the LLM.
 Good prompting is about good communication.
 A good prompt will include the following (mostly from: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome)):
 * __Instructions:__ Provides guidelines regarding the task.
 That is, what do you want GenAI to do.
 * __Context:__ Lists details useful for generating relevant content.
-That is, narrow the scope of the conversation.
+That is, narrow the scope of the conversation to focus upon a specific topic.
 * __Input Data:__ Includes additional information provided by you in the prompt.
-For example, you may want it to critique something you’ve written, such as an email.
+For example, you may want it to critique something you’re written, such as an email.
-* __Output Indicator:__ Describes the structure of the generated response.
-For example, do you text, an outline, a table, etc.?
+* __Output Indicator:__ Describes the structure of the response.
+For example, do you want text, an outline, a table, etc.?

-For example, try copy-and-paste this as one prompt:
+Copy-and-paste this as one prompt:
 >List the checks and balances of the three branches of the United States Federal government.
 >
 >List them in a 3 by 3 grid with each branch listed as the header for each row and column in the grid.